-Under the terms of the new visa, investors are required to invest at least AU$5 million in complying investments for a minimum of four years before being eligible to apply for a permanent visa.
-In NSW, visa applicants are required to invest at least 30% of this in NSW Waratah Bonds, which can then be used to support key infrastructure projects across the state.
+The new visa requires investors to make complying investments of at least AU$ 5 million for a minimum of four years before they become eligible to apply for a permanent visa.
+The government of NSW requires visa applicants to invest at least 30% of it in NSW Waratah Bonds, which they can then use to support key infrastructure projects across the state.

 In total, said Mr Stoner, NSW has nominated 239 potential migrants for the Significant Investor Visa.

 Many countries are keen to attract high net worth individuals, because of their potential spending and investment capabilities and the boost these can give to local economies.
-However, because of their vast wealth, the financial arrangements of these individuals can be very complex, and it is important that they have up-to-date estate plans in place to protect their wealth and ensure it is passed on to the next generation in the most tax efficient way.
+However, because of their vast wealth, the financial arrangements of these individuals can be very complex.
+It is important that they have up-to-date estate plans in place to protect their wealth and ensure.
+It is passed on to the next generation in the most tax-efficient way.

 We specialise in property, commercial, and Wills & probate law in Sydney, Australia.
-If you are looking to purchase residential or commercial property, enter into a commercial lease, or have any other Australian legal queries, then contact Szabo & Associates Solicitors today.
+If you are looking to purchase residential or commercial property, enter into a commercial lease.
+If have any other Australian legal queries, then contact Szabo & Associates Solicitors today.
 Call us on (02) 9281-5088 or fill in our online contact form.